 This book is basically just a resourceful reminder on how we should think…wait, that sounds a little cult-ish and a bit like I’m trying to sell you a gimmick.
 Well it’s not MY gimmick.
 Not throwing anything down your throats…it’s an informative read….that’s it.
 You can take something from this..or you can waste a few hours on it.
 “Thinking is an art form”….and we just need to redirect our minds to view things that way.
 We are not robots and maybe we need that reminder.
 Again, food for thought…it’s a book that leaves one to ponder on our own little habits and why we are so quick to reach for that bag of healthy snacks, grab that book on How-To, why we don’t question something that our gut tells us is not right but everyone else is doing it so by god I’m doing it too (Except for vaccines…..please vaccinate your babies!!), why we allow other peoples religions to make us feel guilty or defensive about our own beliefs, why we are so obsessed with that t.v show..or want to get the products that actress uses, etc. How To Think is not a How-To on How To Think…it’s more a positive suggestion on why we should open our minds to actually thinking.

 Peace, love, and happy readings.
 I’m now on the hunt for the next book.
 Something along the lines of: How Not To Think So Much About Food!!!

-Thanks as always to the wonderful peeps over at BloggingForBooks for my free copy of this book in exchange for an honest review to which I gladly and honestly gave.
+Thanks as always to the great people over at BloggingForBooks for my fee copy of this book in exchange for an honest review to which I gladly and voluntarily gave.